 - Platform lock-in: Applications depend entirely on vendor platforms with limited migration options.

-- Scalability limitations: Complex business needs often outgrow low-code platform capabilities.
+- Scalability limitations: Complex business needs often outgrow the capabilities of low-code platforms.

 - Less technical prestige: Some developers view low-code work as less sophisticated than traditional programming.